Addiction Treatment Programs

 You and your family members have access to our treatment team at the treatment center on weekdays and over the phone or by e-mail 24 hours a day.
 Choices, flexibility, privacy, compassion and our knowledgeable staff make all the difference.

+Medications are critical during the detoxification process.
 The ARCA approach considers ‘cold turkey’ detoxification as inhumane, which may compel the patient to discontinue treatment.
 The detoxification medications provide relief from the withdrawal symptoms, and protection from potentially life-threatening effects like seizures.

 What are some of the Medications Used in the ARCA Program?

 While other medications like Ondansetron, Topiramate, Amantidine, Buspirone and Modafinil, although not specifically approved for the treatment of addictions, have been found to effectively curb cravings.

 Do I Need to Take these Medications for the Rest of My Life?

 The medications used presently are radically different from the older medications like Antabuse and Methadone.
 The modern medications used by ARCA are either non-addicting or have a very low abuse potential, and are generally taken for a three to six month period – long enough for the brain to heal from the effects of the alcohol or drugs.